-Our named executive officers ("NEOs"), consist of all persons who served as (i) our Chief Executive Officer or Chief Financial Officer during Fiscal Year 2022; and (ii) the next three most highly compensated executive officers who were serving as of May 31, 2022:
+Our named executive officers ("NEOs"), consist of all persons who served as (i) our Chief Executive Officer or Chief Financial Officer during Fiscal Year 2023; and (ii) the next three most highly compensated executive officers who were serving as of May 31, 2023:

-Tilray Named Executive Officers as of May 31, 2022 Name Position Age Irwin Simon President, Chief Executive Officer and Chairman of the Board ("CEO") 64 Carl Merton Chief Financial Officer 53 Denise Faltischek Head of International and Chief Strategy Officer 49 James Meiers Senior Vice President, U.S. Operations (Mr. Meiers' title changed, effective September 15, 2022) 64 Mitchell Gendel Global General Counsel and Corporate Secretary 57
+Tilray Named Executive Officers as of May 31, 2023 Name Position Age Irwin Simon President, Chief Executive Officer and Chairman of the Board ("CEO") 65 Carl Merton Chief Financial Officer 54 Denise Faltischek Chief Strategy Officer and Head of International 50 Mitchell Gendel Global General Counsel and Corporate Secretary 58 Roger Savell Chief Administrative Officer 61

-Mr. Simon is Chairman, President and Chief Executive officer at Tilray, Inc. An executive with over 30 years of experience building industry-leading, disruptive consumer packaged goods companies from organic and natural foods, dietary supplements, personal care, and cannabis.
+Mr. Simon is Chairman, President and Chief Executive officer at Tilray.
+Mr. Simon is an executive with over 30 years of experience building industry-leading, disruptive consumer packaged goods companies from organic and natural foods, dietary supplements, personal care, and cannabis.
 Before Tilray, Mr. Simon transformed Aphria Inc. into a profitable global cannabis company with leading market share brands.
 Mr. Simon founded The Hain Celestial Group, Inc. (NASDAQ: HAIN), a leading organic and natural products company, in 1993.
 As Founder, President, Chief Executive Officer, and Chairman, he led Hain Celestial for more than 25 years and grew the business to \$3 billion in net sales with operations in North America, Europe, Asia, and the Middle East, providing consumers with A Healthier Way of LifeTM.
-He is also the Executive Chairman of Whole Earth Brands, Inc. (NASDAQ: FREE), a global industry-leading platform focused on the "better for you" consumer packaged goods and ingredients space, and Presiding Director at Stagwell Inc. (formerly known as MDC Partners Inc.), a provider of marketing, activation and communications solutions and services.
+He is also the Executive Chairman of Whole Earth Brands, Inc. (NASDAQ: FREE), a global industry-leading platform focused on the "better for you" consumer packaged goods and ingredients space, and Presiding Director at Stagwell Inc., a provider of marketing, activation and communications solutions and services.

-Mr. Merton joined Tilray Brands in May 2021, and currently serves as Chief Financial Officer.
-Prior to joining Tilray Brands, Carl served as Chief Financial Officer of Aphria Inc., from December 2015 until April 2021, where he led in transforming the company into a global cannabis leader.
+Mr. Merton joined Tilray in May 2021, and currently serves as Chief Financial Officer.
+Prior to joining Tilray, Mr. Merton served as Chief Financial Officer of Aphria Inc., from December 2015 until April 2021, where he led in transforming the company into a global cannabis leader.
 Prior to serving as Aphria Inc's Chief Financial Officer, Carl served as Vice-President, Special Projects at Atlas Tube Canada ULC and Chief Financial Officer of Reko International Group Inc., a publicly-held company.

-Ms. Faltischek joined Tilray Brands in May 2021, and currently serves as Chief Strategy Officer and Head of International.
-Prior to joining Tilray Brands, Denise served as Chief Strategy Officer of Aphria Inc., from September 2019 until May 2021, where she led the Company's global strategy and played a pivotal role in establishing Aphria as a global cannabis leader and oversaw the medical and international businesses.
+Ms. Faltischek joined Tilray in May 2021, and currently serves as Chief Strategy Officer and Head of International.
+Prior to joining Tilray, Ms. Faltischek served as Chief Strategy Officer of Aphria Inc., from September 2019 until May 2021, where she led the Company's global strategy and played a pivotal role in establishing Aphria as a global cannabis leader and oversaw the medical and international businesses.
 From July 2005 until August 2019, Ms. Faltischek served in numerous roles of increasing responsibility within The Hain Celestial Group, Inc. (NASDAQ: HAIN), a leading organic and natural products company with operations in North America, Europe, Asia and the Middle East.
 From April 2018 until August 2019, she served as Executive Vice President and Chief Strategy Officer, Corporate Secretary and prior to that as General Counsel from October 2009 until April 2018.